CAQM observes Delhi's neighbouring states have failed to take steps to curb stubble burning: AAP | Politics

 CAQM observes Delhi's neighbouring states have failed to take steps to curb stubble burning: AAP

-It is surprising to see Bhardwaj blaming the Centre and four neighbouring states, including Punjab and Haryana, for he did nothing to stop stubble burning but remained silent on what the Delhi government was doing to help neighbouring states curb pollution due to stubble burning.The Delhi BJP spokesperson has said farmers in neighbouring states are forced to burn stubble as it is economically not possible for them to get it removed from their lands.
+It is surprising to see Bhardwaj blaming the Centre and four neighbouring states, including Punjab and Haryana, for he did nothing to stop stubble burning but remained silent on what the Delhi government was doing to help neighbouring states curb pollution due to stubble burning, Kapoor said.The Delhi BJP spokesperson said farmers in neighbouring states are forced to burn stubble as it is economically not possible for them to get it removed from their lands.

 - Country: